Abstract Submission Guide

 1) Don’t Wait to Submit – This is probably the most important tip!
 You should allow time to become familiar with how the system works.
 Start the submission process early to ensure that your abstract is submitted correctly and by the deadline so that it will be reviewed by the Annual Scientific Assembly Committee.
-The abstract submission deadline is July 1, 2019 at 11:59 pm your local time.
+The abstract submission deadline is July 1, 2022 at 11:59 pm Pacific Time Zone.

 2) Author Disclosure – If the abstract is accepted, the Presenting Author will be required to complete an online disclosure form.
 Failure to complete the online disclosure form will result in removal from the program.

 Note: When you enter your author list, you will also be able to search for names.
 To avoid establishing multiple records for co-authors, please be sure to use the search feature when entering your author list.
 Enter names completely (include credentials).
 How an author's name is entered is how it will appear on the abstract and in printed materials if the abstract is selected for the program.

 3) Abstract Details - The details of your abstract for oral podium/quick shot submissions must be entered in the following pre-determined fields: Objectives, Methods, Results, Conclusion.
 You may copy and paste text from another source, however it must be done for each field and you must remove any headings.
 Please DO NOT copy and paste scientific symbols as they will not transfer correctly.
 Click on the Omega symbol within each field for a full listing of common scientific symbols and special characters you may insert.